bahrus/be-value-added/README.md

 <img src="http://img.badgesize.io/https://cdn.jsdelivr.net/npm/be-value-added?compression=gzip">
 [![NPM version](https://badge.fury.io/js/be-value-added.png)](http://badge.fury.io/js/be-value-added)

+Enhances some built-in elements with a "value" property, which be-value-added then formats as needed.

 The [output element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/output) provides an example of a built-in element that "outputs" its value.
 It's a bit of a strange creature, given that it displays the exact value passed in, but the "value-add" proposition the output element provides may be a bit esoteric (a11y related).

 ## HTML signals